 Top 21 news stories featuring Augsburg faculty, staff, students, alumni

 Members of the Augsburg College community were featured in more than 220 international, national, and statewide media stories in 2014.
 Faculty, students, alumni, friends, and staff shared expertise on scholarship and pedagogy, experience as Auggies, and insight on current and special events.
 Here we take a look at a very small fraction of the many times Auggies made the news during the year.
-To see more of the coverage earned by Auggies, visit the News and Media blog on a regular basis and read the “Other Information” section of the Augsburg Weekly archives.
 Thanks to all those who shared their time and stories and helped put Augsburg at the table on so many topics.

 John Zobitz talks to International Business Times: Associate Professor of Mathematics and environmental science researcher John Zobitz helped to answer the question posed by many in the wake of a recent record-setting snowfall in the Buffalo, N.Y. area — Why is it so cold and snowy in November?
 The reason is global warming, according to Zobitz and other scientists studying the Earth’s climate.
 Read more about how changes in the Earth’s temperature influence weather patterns on the International Business Times website.

 Auggies in the Augsburger Allegmeine: Three Auggies were featured in a story in the Augsburger Allegmeine’s series, “We are all Augsburger.”
 Natalya Brown’14, Kayla Feuchtmann’14, and Jens Pinther’14 shared photos of themselves on campus, their areas of study, and comments about Augsburg College’s namesake with the German newspaper’s Nicole Prestle.
 See the story on the Augsburger Allegmeine website.
 Click on the photo in the story to go to a gallery of photos of the three students.